plarotta/meta-emg/README.md

 - A full MAML implementation based on the original TF implementation (https://github.com/cbfinn/maml) and the Higher module for higher-order gradients (https://github.com/facebookresearch/higher)
 - Hydra integration so that experiments can be setup via YAML files and tracked easily

-Before running anything, make sure you clone our environment from the YML file provided.

 To run the GUI to generate a new task collection,

 ```python source/task_space_generator.py```